+Customer Bat Email: Just wondering if anyone can help me with some bat removal.
+I have tried to find where they are getting in to no avail.
 They are in the attic and one got in the house last night.
 I don’t mind them.
 I catch them and release them.
 They serve a very good purpose.
 But the wife and son… Could you help me locate someone that can remove them one way or another.
 Thank you.
 Paul

 My Response: I'm glad you like bats and are nice to them.
 What is your method for catching and releasing them?
 Anyway, I'd be glad to help you.
 Check my list of wildlife operators, and you'll find a great company in your area.

 Customer Bat Email: I live in Pikeville Kentucky, about 2 hours east from Lexington.
 I have reviewed your website, and with my problem of bats consisting of more thank a hundred of bats in my attic also leaving a awful odor from the droppings the smell has become stronger with in the last few months.
 The noise is also became a problem everyday, around dark there has been spotted multiple holes they fly in/out of.
 If you wouldn't care to give me a quote on what it would be to take care of this problem it would be greatly appreciated.
 Thank you for you time.

 My Response: Sounds like a pretty typical bat problem, and any bat control expert should be able to do the job right.
 I only work in Florida, but someone on my directory should be able to help you.